akarlinsky/akarlinsky.github.io/_pages/about.md

 <br/><br/>

-I'm an Economist and statistician at Kohelet Economic Forum. <br/>
+I'm an Economist and Statistician at Kohelet Economic Forum. <br/>
 My primary research interests are Labor Economics, Data Analysis, Economics of Conflict, Economics of Israel and Economic History.

 I'm a member of The [Israeli Economic History Association](http://www.eha-israel.org/).